 The Fetal Echocardiography specialty exam is graded on a percentage scale, with some topics given a greater percentage in the overall score than others.
 Topics are based on knowledge of fetal heart development, normal and abnormal anatomy, and standard evaluation views and techniques.
-The test topics, with percentage importance, are:

 Applying to take the FE exam is a multistep process that includes registering with the ARDMS, paying any exam or renewal fees, and submitting appropriate documentation.
 Candidates must also pass the Sonography Principles & Instrumentation (SPI) exam within five years of passing the specialty exam to earn the RDMS credential.
 The two exams can be taken in any order.